-Magnus Ag is an international human rights and freedom of expression advocate.
-He is the founder and director of Bridge Figures, a digital human rights project amplifying cultural diversity and creative expressions for social change.
-Previously he worked for Freemuse, a CSO defending and promoting the right to artistic freedom worldwide.
-Prior to joining Freemuse in 2015, Magnus spent five years with the Committee to Protect Journalists in New York, rising to become the organization’s Assistant Advocacy Director.
-He has led or participated in missions to Bangladesh, Morocco, Pakistan, Russia, Turkey and Zimbabwe, as well as Brussels, Geneva, New York and Washington DC, advocating for freedom of artistic expression at local and global levels.
-He also worked for the Danish Ministry for Science, Technology and Innovation and in 2007, he developed the first social media campaign for the Mayor of Auckland, New Zealand.
-Magnus advises AGL on network growth and the status of artistic freedom in the world.
-He holds a bachelor’s and a master’s degree in political science from the University of Copenhagen.
+Magnus is part of the founding team of Avant-Garde Lawyers.
+He is an international human rights and freedom of expression advocate and the founder and director of Bridge Figures, a digital human rights project amplifying cultural diversity and creative expressions for social change.
+Previously he worked for Freemuse, a CSO promoting artistic freedom worldwide, and for the Committee to Protect Journalists in New York where he spent 5 years advocating for freedom of expression and leading missions to Bangladesh, Morocco, Pakistan, Russia, Turkey and Zimbabwe, as well as Brussels, Geneva, New York and Washington DC.
+Magnus also worked for the Danish Ministry for Science, Technology and Innovation and in 2007, he developed the first social media campaign for the Mayor of Auckland, in New Zealand.
+Magnus holds a bachelor’s and a master’s degree in political science from the University of Copenhagen.
 Follow Magnus on Twitter: @AgMagnus

 Nani Jansen Reventlow

 Nani is a recognized international lawyer and expert in human rights litigation responsible for groundbreaking freedom of expression cases across several national and international jurisdictions.
 Nani obtained the first freedom of expression judgment from the African Court on Human and Peoples’ Rights (Konaté v.
 Burkina Faso) and from the East African Court of Justice (Burundi Journalists’ Union v.
 Burundi).
 She currently works together with Leigh Day to bring new cases to the African regional human rights courts.
-Nani is the founding Director of the Digital Freedom Fund, which supports partners in Europe to advance digital rights through strategic litigation.
+Founding Director of the Digital Freedom Fund, which supports partners in Europe to advance digital rights through strategic litigation.
 Nani is also an Associate Tenant at Doughty Street Chambers, a Lecturer in Law at Columbia Law School and an Affiliate at the Berkman Klein Center for Internet & Society at Harvard University, where she was a 2016-2017 Fellow.
-Between 2011 and 2016, Nani has overseen the litigation practice of the Media Legal Defence Initiative (MLDI) globally, leading or advising on cases before the European Court of Human Rights, the Inter-American Court of Human Rights, the UN Human Rights Committee, the UN Working Group on Arbitrary Detention and several African regional forums.
+Nani has overseen the litigation practice of the Media Legal Defence Initiative (MLDI) globally, leading or advising on cases before the European Court of Human Rights, the Inter-American Court of Human Rights, the UN Human Rights Committee, the UN Working Group on Arbitrary Detention and several African regional forums (2011-2016).

 Malcolm Langford is a Professor of Public Law, University of Oslo and Co-Director of the Centre on Law and Social Transformation, Chr.
 Michelsen Institute and University of Bergen.
 A lawyer and social scientist, his publications span human rights and freedom of expression, international investment, international development, comparative constitutionalism, technology and the politics of the legal profession.
 Malcolm’s awards include the University of Oslo Teaching Prize 2019, the University Medal in Economics from the University of NSW and the Young Scholar Prize from the European Society of International Law for his paper on Managing Backlash.
 Malcolm is also Co-Editor of the Cambridge University Book Series on Globalization and Human Rights, leads a major research programme on the politics of branding the Nordic Model, and co-coordinates three large research grants on the politics of rights.
-He directs the Centre on Experiential Legal Learning (CELL) and coordinates the Digital Lawyer project with financing from DIKU.
-He is the Chairperson of the Academic Forum for Investor-State Dispute Settlement (ISDS), coordinates the Forum for Law and Social Science, co-directs the Global School on Socio-Economic Rights and Constitutional Law and Rights research groups, and acts as an advisor to various UN bodies, governments and NGOs.
+Director of the Centre on Experiential Legal Learning (CELL) and coordinator the Digital Lawyer project with financing from DIKU.
+Chairperson of the Academic Forum for Investor-State Dispute Settlement (ISDS), coordinates the Forum for Law and Social Science, co-directs the Global School on Socio-Economic Rights and Constitutional Law and Rights research groups, An advisor to various UN bodies, governments and NGOs.
 He sits on the board of the European Implementation Network (EIN), ICJ-Norge and JustLabs.